Support wait times may be longer than usual. We're sorry for any inconvenience. Thank you for your patience.

 How do I challenge a disapproval?

-Deleting an account makes it "inactive."
-Although inactive accounts can be reactivated by Support, you should only delete an account if you have no plans to use it in the future.
+Deactivating an account makes it "inactive."
+Although inactive accounts can be reactivated by Support, you should only deactivate an account if you have no plans to use it in the future.
 If you anticipate using your Microsoft Advertising account again, you should simply pause your campaigns, which will stop your ads from running and charges from accumulating.

 We're redesigning Microsoft Advertising, so the steps to complete a task may be different based on the version you're using.
 Learn more about the redesign and which version you're using.